-The auditor should issue the taxpayer preliminary audit schedules.
-The auditor should also allow the taxpayer time to review and respond to the preliminary audit schedules unless the taxpayer refuses sign a waiver, as necessary.
+The auditor should provide the taxpayer with preliminary audit schedules.
+The auditor should also allow the taxpayer time to review and respond to the preliminary audit schedules.
+The execution of a waiver may be required to allow sufficient time for taxpayer review.